-Over the last 18 months, dentistry has been the second most common reason people have contacted Healthwatch Brigthon and Hove.
+Dentistry has been the second most common reason why people have contacted Healthwatch Brighton and Hove in the last two years.
 Reasons have included challenges accessing dentistry services during the lockdown, problems finding NHS dentists accepting new patients and delays getting access to emergency dental treatment.

 One of the key lessons for Healthwatch has been that many members of the public, including those who regularly attend dental services, are not clear on what dentistry services are available via the NHS, what treatment is included and what charges apply.

 In response, Healthwatch across Sussex (Brighton & Hove, East Sussex and West Sussex) have worked together with local dental organisations on a detailed guide to help everyone get the treatment they need.

 - How a recent announcement made by NHS England about reforms to the NHS dental contract should improve access for patients

 - The impact that COVID-19 had on NHS dental appointments

 - The difference between NHS and private dental care

 - How to find and register with an NHS dentist

 - NHS dental charges and exemptions (correct as at July 2022)

 - How to feedback or complain about a dental service